Photo capturing bushfires burning across NSW shocks the world

 "I'm not sure many people saw it, but my sister and I were shocked at how bad but incredible it looked from above."

-Mr Firth had spent a week holidaying in Noosa watching the fires unfold, but didn't know the extent of the blaze until he flew straight over it.
+Firth had spent a week holidaying in Noosa watching the fires unfold, but didn't know the extent of the blaze until he flew straight over it.

-"Media coverage has been good and informative, but until we left [Noosa] there wasn't much information around town up there," Mr Firth said.
+"Media coverage has been good and informative, but until we left [Noosa] there wasn't much information around town up there," Firth said.

+• Firefighters battle more than 80 bushfires burning across NSW while 50 bushfires rage in Queensland

+• New Zealand 'blanketed' by smoke and dust from raging NSW and QLD bushfires

-Mr Firth also shared a message to the people who continue to battle the fires.
+Firth also shared a message to the people who continue to battle the fires.

 "Stay safe.
 As much and it's massive loss, you can replace your home and belongings, you can't replace life.
 Get to a safe refuge."